Article Assistant

 • Input tax credit can be...read more

-Q8.
-What is difference between internal control, internal financial control and internal control for financial statements?
+Q. What is the difference between internal control, internal financial control, and internal control for financial statements?

 Ans.